BrewBlox/brewblox-documentation/docs/dev/decisions/microservice_adjustments.md

 ### Better deployability - services can be deployed independently

-This may be nice, but is not strictly required for BrewBlox.
+This may be nice, but is not strictly required for Brewblox.
 Each user has a separate installation, greatly reducing the cost of bringing the system down for an update.

 ### It enables you to organize the development effort around multiple, auto teams.